Topological invariance of Liouville structures for taut foliations and Anosov flows: Consequences for Anosov flows

 also define a Liouville pair $\big(\alpha^\delta_-, \alpha^\delta_+\big)$, whose underlying contact structures converge to $E^{wu}$ (with appropriate orientation) as $\delta \rightarrow 0$.
 Moreover, writing

-one easily checks that these $C^1$ $1$-forms satisfy~\eqref{eq:condliouv} (in particular, $d\beta_{\vert T\mathcal{F}^{wu}} > 0$ so $\mathcal{F}^{wu}$ is hypertaut), and the proof of Lemma~\ref{lem:zungpair} implies that the Liouville structure induced by the Liouville pair $\big(\alpha^\delta_-, \alpha^\delta_+\big)$ is Liouville isotopic to a Liouville thickening of $\mathcal{F}^{wu}$ (with appropriate orientation).
-The structures under consideration are not necessarily smooth but they are $C^1$, which is enough for our arguments to go through since they can be smoothed in unique way up to homotopy. \end{proof}
+one easily checks that these $C^1$ $1$-forms satisfy~\eqref{eq:condliouv},\footnote{In particular, $d\beta_{\vert T\mathcal{F}^{wu}} > 0$, which is an alternative proof of the fact that $\mathcal{F}^{wu}$ is hypertaut.} and the proof of Lemma~\ref{lem:zungpair} implies that the Liouville structure induced by the Liouville pair $\big(\alpha^\delta_-, \alpha^\delta_+\big)$ is Liouville homotopic to a Liouville thickening of $\mathcal{F}^{wu}$ (with appropriate orientation).
+The structures under consideration are not necessarily smooth but they are $C^1$, which is enough for our arguments to go through since they can be smoothed in a unique way up to homotopy. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thmintro:anosov}] Let $\Phi_0$ and $\Phi_1$ be two smooth oriented Anosov flows which are orbit equivalent, via an orbit equivalence $h : M \rightarrow M$.
-Then $h$ sends the weak-stable (resp.~weak-unstable) foliation of $\Phi_0$ to the one of $\Phi_1$, and we assume that it preserves their (co)orientations.
+Then $h$ sends the weak-stable (resp.~weak-unstable) foliation of $\Phi_0$ to that of $\Phi_1$, and we assume that it preserves their (co)orientations.
 Therefore, $h$ is a $C^0$-conjugacy between $\mathcal{F}^{wu}_0$ and $\mathcal{F}^{wu}_1$.
-These foliations are hypertaut and admissible by Proposition~\ref{prop:Anosovadmi}, so $h$ induces an exact symplectomorphism between their Liouville thickenings by Theorem~\ref{thmintro:liouv}.
+These foliations are hypertaut by Proposition~\ref{prop:Anosovhypertaut}, so $h$ induces an exact symplectomorphism between the completions of their Liouville thickenings by Theorem~\ref{thmintro:liouv}.
 Finally, Lemma~\ref{lem:ALthick} implies that these Liouville thickenings are Liouville homotopic to the Anosov Liouville structures associated with $\Phi_0$ and $\Phi_1$, respectively. \end{proof}